Most of these islands are less than 4 hours direct flight from Brisbane.

 What do I bring ?

 Donated medical supplies are always appreciated by the hospitals you visit.
 Most recently expired medical supplies have a shelf life at least 6-12 months longer than that stated on the packaging.
-Prior to volunteering in the Solomon Islands, have a look at the complete register of items most urgently needed.
+Prior to volunteering in the South-Pacific Islands, have a look at the complete register of items most urgently needed.

-How do I apply for extra luggage allowance for Medical Equipment?
+How do I apply for extra luggage allowance for medical equipment?

 Is formal briefing & debriefing offered ?